michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Provided the Group Col (see the Columns Tab, above) is mapped to a field, this tab show settings for how the groups are to be displayed.
 (When Group Col is not defined,  ALL the values appear in a single group)

+The Columns Per Row setting controls how many sub-charts appear in each row.
+When the data contains more groups than are defined here, additional rows of sub-charts are added, wrapping to f
 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)